 When we travel to cheaper destinations, we travel on a budget.
 Accommodation is going to be your largest outgoing when travelling, and we keep this to a minimum.
 We love camping, and are always happy to stay in cheaper accommodation if it means saving money.
 We almost never use tours or travel agents, as we prefer to travel independently and be accountable for our own time and money.

-We enter in EVERY expenditure into the spreadsheet (from tuk-tuk rides and overnight bus journeys, to purchasing toilet paper and restaurant tips) and from this work out our average daily spend.
+We enter in EVERY expenditure into the spreadsheet (from tuk-tuk rides and overnight bus journeys, to purchasing toilet paper and restaurant tips – I did say EVERY).
+From this, we work out our average daily spend.
 This then calculates how long we can travel on the pot of money we have.
-This is a fantastic way to keep our spending in check.
+This is a fantastic way to keep our spending on track.

-I became a travel blogger
+11. I became a travel blogger

-One of the perks of being a travel blogger is that we are frequently offered free accommodation, transport and activities, in return for featuring on this website and/or social media coverage.
-I started this blog initially as a creative outlet and to connect to like-minded people, but I’ve recently had my 2-year blogiversary and really had no idea that it could grow into being my ‘job’.
-Recent trips to Nuremberg, Lisbon and Iceland have all been hosted by tourism agencies, and we’ve stayed at lots of wonderful accommodation for ‘free’ around the globe.
-This certainly makes travel more affordable for us and has meant that we have recently travelled to destinations that we previous avoided due to their cost (e.g. Iceland).
+We have worked with many tourism agencies and brands over the years, and stayed at lots of wonderful accommodations for ‘free’ around the globe.
+This certainly makes travel more affordable for us and has meant that we have travelled to destinations that we previous avoided due to their cost (e.g. Iceland).
 Although I’m very reluctant to call these opportunities ‘free’.

 In all these instances I am working.
 I’m making notes, taking photos, posting to social media and even writing the blog post(s) whilst I’m there.
 Don’t get me wrong, I love it.
 But I just want to portray the full picture for anyone believing us bloggers get ‘free’ trips.
 There’s a lot of work that goes behind the scenes.
 I therefore don’t say ‘yes’ to everyone, as I put a lot of care and thought into the content I produce for companies, and need to ensure the return of ‘free’ stuff is worthy of my time.